 Websites the owners can update themselves

-When Valerie and Michael made contact with the agency to explain their needs, Matthew Frisch and William Roberts, web designer and web developer respectively*, already had a good idea of how to proceed.
+When Valerie and Michael made contact with the agency to explain their needs, Matthew Frisch and William Roberts, web developer and web designer respectively, already had a good idea of how to proceed.
 “William was already a brewery customer and had seen their old website, so he already knew what needed to be improved and what elements were lacking.

 The brewers met Matthew and William in early 2018 to discuss their requirements.
 “We wanted an eCommerce site that was easy to use, and above all one that we could update ourselves – that was crucial for us”, says Valerie.
 The agency proposed to build them a WordPress website.
 “It’s a system we work with a lot,” explains Matthew Frisch.
 They’re easy to use and users have complete control over their content.
 We knew from the start that this was the best fit for Valerie and Michael.
 WordPress sites are also very versatile; it’s easy to add new functionality over time, so they can adapt according to one’s needs”.